The Planning Department and the Town Planning and Zoning Commission is in the process of updating the Plan of Conservation and Development (POCD).

 Eric Barz, Town Planner admin about 8 years ago

 Been there done that (HOA)!
 No, it would be more like keeping within the architectural character of the respective village and trying to move parking to the side and rear, emphasizing pedestrian access at the front (think West Hartford Center without making further comparison, since we will never compare otherwise).

-Carolyn Hoffman almost 8 years ago
+Carolyn Hoffman about 8 years ago

-Richard Shea almost 8 years ago
+Richard Shea about 8 years ago

 One of the seemingly diminishing identifying factors of Windsor is its architectural characteristics.
 The West side of Broad Street remains full of many of its original buildings.
 The East side has had a few of its notable historical buildings removed but largely remains historically in tact.
 I would be in favor of ensuring that future buildings and renovations to existing buildings reflect the historical signifigance of Windsor.
 I point specifically to the Library.
 Having taken a historic house and add such a modern looking structure to it makes the original building almost invisible.
 The library should have either been a completely separate new building or constructed to more adequately reflect the age and historical signifigance of the existing structure.